Radio spectral index from NVSS and TGSS: Data

-The TGSS catalog is based on the Giant Metrewave Radio Telescope (GMRT), performing all-sky radio continuum survey at 150 MHz \citep{Swarup:1991}.
-The catalog is surveyed between 2010 and 2012 and has been published recently by \cite{Intema:2016tgss}.
-The catalog covers $~90\%$ of the full sky at 150 MHz with median RMS brightness fluctuations 3.5 mJy/beam at resolution 25\arcsec x 25\arcsec north of 19$\degr$ DEC and 25\arcsec x 25\arcsec/cos(DEC-19$\degr$) south of 19$\degr$.
-The catalog contains a total 623,604 sources (489,570 sources above flux 50 mJy) observed at $6\sigma$ peak-to-noise threshold.
-The accuracy of the source centroid position is better than 2\arcsec (RMS) \citep{Intema:2016tgss}.
+The TGSS ADR1 catalogue is based on the Giant Metrewave Radio Telescope (GMRT), performing all-sky radio continuum survey at 150 MHz \citep{Swarup:1991}.
+The catalogue is surveyed between 2010 and 2012 and has been published recently by \cite{Intema:2016tgss}.
+The catalogue covers $~90\%$ of the full sky at 150 MHz with median RMS brightness fluctuations 3.5 mJy/beam with approximate resolution 25\arcsec x 25\arcsec north of 19$\degr$ DEC and 25\arcsec x 25\arcsec/cos(DEC-19$\degr$) south of 19$\degr$.
+The best resolution observed with GMRT at 150 MHz is 20\arcsec \citep{GMRT} and between declination -20$\degr$ to +60$\degr$ TGSS ADR1 sources are best resolved with resolution close to 20\arcsec (see figure $6$ in \cite{Intema:2016tgss}).
+The catalogue contains a total 623,604 sources (489,570 sources above flux density \footnote{``flux density" refers to total flux density throughout the paper.} 50 mJy) observed at $6\sigma$ peak-to-noise threshold.
+The accuracy of the source centroid position is better than 2\arcsec (RMS).
+The catalogue is almost complete above 100 mJy \citep{Intema:2016tgss} and $\sim70$\% complete above 50 mJy at 150 MHz.